rbenefo/ISP2021-object_detection/README.md

 |----|----|
 cluster.py | clustering algorithm
-helper.py | helper functions used troughout the code icp.py | algorrithm used for coarse association init_and_merge.py | algorithm to init and merge new tracks jcbb_Cartesian.py | caresian version of jcbb jcbb_numba.py | numba version of jcbb jcbb.py | base version of jcbb lidarUpdater.py | update lidar information
+helper.py | helper functions used troughout the code icp.py | algorithm used for coarse association init_and_merge.py | algorithm to init and merge new tracks jcbb_Cartesian.py | cartesian version of jcbb jcbb_numba.py | numba version of jcbb jcbb.py | base version of jcbb lidarUpdater.py | update lidar information